marble/Documentation-TYPO3-Guide-Installation/Documentation/UpgradeLTS/3-UpgradeProcess.rst

 Upgrading from 4.5 LTS to 6.2 LTS
 =================================

-After working out the preparations, the upgrade process itself is the same as from one minor level release to the next one (i.e. 6.1 to 6.2).
+When the preparations are done the :ref:`upgrade` XXX upgrade process` itself is the same as before for minor level releases like from 6.1 to 6.2.
-See :ref:`_upgrade`.

 You can even skip minor versions in between, so there is no need to do any intermediate upgrades to upgrade from 4.5 (or 4.7) to 6.2.